rory-stock/300dtd-website-assessment/README.md

 ---

+## Project Overview

+This project is a photography portfolio website that allows:

+Admins to:
+- Add, edit, and delete events

+Users to:
+- View a selection of portfolio images
+- View events
+- Download images from an event
+- Contact the site owner

+It is built using the Laravel PHP framework and uses a SQLite database.
+It uses TailwindCSS for styling and HTMX and Alpine.js for interactivity.

+---

 ## Files Worked On

 As Laravel creates a lot of files itself when you make a new project, many of the files are ones that I have not worked on.
 The files that I have worked on are: